You're sure of a big surprise

 Feel free to join me on the beach at Selsey.

-If you don't fancy that you could join Neil Armstrong's family and friends in a "Cosmic Wink".
+you don't fancy that you could join Neil Armstrong's family and friends in a

 Love that shirt!